w3c/wot/registry-analysis/Readme.md

 DID, however, only allows for the *Deprecation* of entries, which seems like a good way to avoid accidental breaking of deployed implementations.

+##### Versioning

+One aspect that is not explicitly covered in the registries mentioned above is having different versions of the same entry.
+New versions of the same document could be treated simply as a resubmission while marking the old entries as deprecated (see the section on deletion and deprecation above).
+However, we could also opt for an explicit versioning mechanism for our registries in order to, for instance, group different versions of a Binding Template.

 <!-- TODO: Are there more aspects that need to be covered here? -->

 ## Analysis of IANA Registries